MHA (Master in Hospital Administration) : Admission, Courses, Fees, Colleges, Eligibility & Career

 There is no such specific entrance exam; each university conducts its exam.
 But the two most common entrance exams are listed below:

 CAT: It is conducted once a year across the country in November in the major cities.
 The registration for this exam begins in July.
 Candidates are required to have a score of 50% to be eligible to sit for CAT.
 Candidates of reserved categories get a relaxation of 5%.

 MAT: This exam is conducted by the All India Management Association (AIMA) four times a year.

 Job Prospects After MHA:

 There is a rise in competition between government and private hospitals about which entity can provide their patients with the best healthcare services.
-This has led to the increasing demand for healthcare administrators.
-A person who has pursued Master in Hospital Administration can easily get an entry-level job as an Assistant Medical Superintendent or a Deputy or Medical Superintendent.
+This has led to an increasing demand for healthcare administrators.
+A person who has pursued a Master's in Hospital Administration can easily get an entry-level job as an Assistant Medical Superintendent or a Deputy or Medical Superintendent.
 Aside from these positions, a Master of Health Administration graduate can find a job as an Executive Assistant, Facility Head, Business Sales Head, and more such titles at various pharma companies.

 Top MHA Colleges Across India:

 - M.S.
 Ramaiah University of Applied Sciences, Bangalore

 - Swami Rama Himalayan University, Dehradun

 You can learn more about Healthcare courses and find the college/institute that suits you the best by visiting courses.docthub.com